TheSongList/rand-string/README.md

 # rand-string
-Generates a random string of a specified length.
+Generates a "random" string of a specified length.

 # Usage
 Currently there are 5 types: